Location-Aware Pretraining for Medical Difference Visual Question Answering: Methodology

 \subsubsection{MIMIC-Diff-VQA Dataset}

-MIMIC-Diff-VQA \cite{hu2023expert} consists of 700,703 question–answer (QA) pairs derived from a subset of 164,324 longitudinal chest X-ray pairs from the MIMIC-CXR dataset.
-These QA pairs were generated via an automated pipeline based on original radiologist reports and are classified into seven distinct categories: difference, presence, abnormality, view, location, level, and type.
-For this study, we focused on the 164,324 pairs within the ``difference" category, as they necessitate a comparative analysis between the reference and main images.
-Our experimental setup adheres to the official dataset partitioning for training, validation, and test splits provided with the dataset.
+MIMIC‑Diff‑VQA \cite{hu2023expert} contains 700,703 question–answer (QA) pairs constructed from 164,324 longitudinal chest X‑ray image pairs drawn from the MIMIC‑CXR dataset.
+The QA pairs are automatically generated from original radiology reports and span seven categories: difference, presence, abnormality, view, location, level, and type.
+In this work, we focus exclusively on the 164,324 QA pairs in the difference category, as they explicitly require comparative reasoning between a reference image and a follow‑up image.
+All experiments follow the official training, validation, and test splits provided with the dataset.